Police Department Brenham Texas

 Ruemke received discipline in the form of time off without pay, scheduled for remedial training.
 Holleway said instances of this nature typically carry a suspension of two to three days, adding that the employee has completed that suspension.

-A 45-year career in law enforcement Ruemke couldn’t handle a firearm safely.
+With a 45-year career in law enforcement, Ruemke couldn’t handle a firearm safely.
 Ruemke ended up resigning.

-Brenham police officers were required to retake a class on the U.S. Constitution
+Brenham officers were required to retake a class on the U.S. Constitution

 Department officials say the training was designed to reaffirm the rights of citizens and ensure that officers follow proper legal procedures during enforcement and investigations.

-Chief of Police stated that officers took an oath to “support and defend” the Constitution, and the new training is intended to align everyday practices with that commitment.
+The Chief stated that officers took an oath to “support and defend” the Constitution, and the new training is intended to align everyday practices with that commitment.
 It also comes amid growing calls nationwide for enhanced education of law-enforcement personnel on constitutional law and civilian rights.

 The City of Brenham Faces Federal Civil Rights Lawsuit

-The City of Brenham has been named in a federal civil rights lawsuit filed under Section 1983, along with several of its police officers — Kelvin Raven, Tina Bruno, LeDarion Jenkins, and Ashley Batson.
+The City has been named in a federal civil rights lawsuit filed under Section 1983, along with several of its officers — Kelvin Raven, Tina Bruno, LeDarion Jenkins, and Ashley Batson.

 An investigation by the Texas Rangers reportedly confirmed both the civil rights violations and multiple breaches of departmental policy.
 Their findings also state that former Chief Powell failed to hold his officers accountable for their actions.